hericklr/improveProtheusTOTVS/README.md

 # improveProtheusTOTVS

 ## Problem
-Check in the Protheus system ([TOTVS](https://en.totvs.com)) the monthly workload of all employees based on entries of multiple daily entries and exits in tables that do not provide a summary per day
+Check in the Protheus system ([TOTVS](https://en.totvs.com)) the monthly workload of all employees based on entries of multiple daily entries and exits in tables that do not provide a summary of the hours worked per day

 ## Challenge
 Create a new column in the table with the sum of all input and output differences per line (as a bonus, leave the hours of those who worked less than 5:20 hours in red, highlight the table row under the mouse and allow the export of data in XLS format)